RappidDevelopment/PhillyBikeShare-iOS/README.md

-# Ride Philly
+# Bike Philly

-Ride Philly is a free iOS application that helps you locate the closest Indego docking station and how many bikes and open docks are available.
+Bike Philly is a free iOS application that helps you locate the closest Indego docking station and how many bikes and open docks are available.

 ## Build Instructions